8.1.3 Optimisation Options

 3

-At this optimisation level, the full cost-based query optimiser is enabled.
+At this optimisation level, the full cost-based query optimizer is enabled.
 The order of tests is modified so that cheap (i.e., fast) tests are performed first and more expensive ones are performed later, if necessary.
 Within each cost band, predicates are evaluated earlier or later according to whether they are likely to succeed or not.
 For ‘-o’, predicates which are likely to succeed are evaluated earlier, and for ‘-a’, predicates which are likely to fail are evaluated earlier.